-The user can specify the geometry and the boundary conditions.
+The user can specify the geometry and the boundary conditions, and time dependence.

 The package uses MATLAB's sparse storage structure; it can use MATLAB's sparse direct solver, but also can invoke iterative solvers, including GMRES and multigrid methods.